Click the step you’d like to visit below

 Dual-eligible

-Dual-eligible is the term used to describe people who are enrolled in both Medicare and Medicaid.
-Dual-eligible beneficiaries are individuals who are enrolled in Medicare Part A and/or Part B and receive full Medicaid benefits and/or assistance with Medicare premiums.
-They receive cost sharing through state-run Medicare Savings Programs (MSP), which provide help for premiums, deductibles, coinsurance and copayments, depending on the participant's income level and the specific MSP.5
+Dual-eligible is the term used to describe people who qualify for both Medicare and Medicaid.
+Dual-eligible beneficiaries are individuals who are enrolled in Medicare Part A and/or Part B and receive full Medicaid benefits.
+They may receive cost sharing through state-run Medicare Savings Programs (MSP), which provide help for premiums, deductibles, coinsurance and copayments, depending on the participant's income level and the specific MSP.5

 Think you may be dual-eligible?
 Find out and learn about the benefits of these plans